Hixie/isd/servers/src/systems-server/README.md

  * `analyze`: No fields.
-Returns the time of the analysis (int64), followed by an approximation of the total quantity of material in the pile (double), followed by a list of pairs of material IDs (int64) and quantities (int64, though negative numbers indicate a server error) giving the known ores and how much of each there is.
+Returns the time of the analysis (int64), followed by an approximation of the total quantity of material in the pile (double), followed by a string (see below), followed by a list of pairs of material IDs (int64) and quantities (int64, though negative numbers indicate a server error) giving the known ores and how much of each there is.
 (The difference between the sum of these quantities and the given total quantity is the number of unknown ores.)
 These numbers are quantities, not masses.

+The string provided in the analysis is one of the following:

+   ``: the empty string, indicates nothing special to report.

+   `pile empty`: indicates that the pile is empty, so there is nothing to analyze.

+   `not enough materials`: indicates that the analysis is incomplete because the quantities of materials being analyzed are too small.

 > TODO: change this to use a binary response
 > TODO: consider if other dynasties should be allowed to do this